Photo courtesy of The Bel Aire Diner

 This drive-in bills itself as the only one “with a Manhattan skyline view,” and that certainly makes it intriguing.
 Located at 1 Oak Street on the East River waterfront, this venue is unique in that it also offers outdoor seating for those without a car.
-Showtimes range from 8:30pm to midnight, and titles include everything from Pretty Woman to Sister Act to Mad Max.
-There’s a concession stand and tickets are $55 for a car, $35 for a motorcycle, and $22 for a single outdoor seat.
+Showtimes range from 8:30pm to midnight, and upcoming titles include everything from 500 Days of Summer to Bohemian Rhapsody to Grease.
+There’s a concession stand and tickets are $55 for a car (up to seven passengers), $35 for a motorcycle, and $22 for a single outdoor seat.

 Bel Aire Diner in Astoria, Queens

 This old-school diner has been serving up classics like jumbo stacks of pancakes and chicken sandwiches since 1965, but in the wake of the pandemic, they set up a 25-foot outdoor projection screen in their parking lot, which can accommodate 40 cars.
-Upcoming flicks include fittingly retro picks like Grease and Beetlejuice.
 The best part, though, is guests can order food from the diner to enjoy in their cars.
 Tickets are $32 per car.
-In addition to movie screenings, Bel Aire is also hosting other outdoor, socially distant events like trivia nights, paint-n-sips, and comedy nights.
+In addition to movie screenings, Bel Aire is also hosting other outdoor, socially distant events like trivia nights, comedy nights, and a drag brunch.

 Queens Drive-In at The New York Hall of Science

 A collaboration among Rooftop Films, the New York Hall of Science, and the Museum of the Moving Image, this drive-in in Flushing Meadows Corona Park aims to bring “film, culture, togetherness and joy back to the people of Queens.”
 A portion of each ticket sale ($35 per car) will be donated to Elmcor, a local nonprofit organization that provides support for the communities in Queens hardest hit by the pandemic.
 There are concessions from two favorite vendors from the famed Queens Night Market–CBao (Asian-style buns) and Dilena’s Dolcini (Snacks, cookies, popcorn, drinks).
-Titles range from New York Film Festival films to classics like Jurrasic Park and The Wizard of Oz.
+Titles range from New York Film Festival films to classics like Godzilla and King Kong and Mamma Mia!.
 Doors open and pre-shows begin at 7pm; films start at 8pm.
 Select titles are free with RSVP.

 Juicy Lucy BBQ: A Flick & A Feast

 Across from the South Beach boardwalk, this fun BBQ spot (known for its brisket) launched the new “A Flick & A Feast” series, where drive-in guests can get food delivered to their vehicle.
-Tickets are $40 per car and include a $20 credit toward food.
-Upcoming screenings run the gamut from Goodfellas and A Bronx Tale to Pulp Fiction and the Rocky Horror Picture Show.
+Tickets are $45 per car and include a $20 credit toward food.
+Upcoming screenings run the gamut from Jaws to A Bronx Tale to Ghostbusters and Hamilton.
 Showtimes are 5pm or 8:15pm.

 Newark Moonlight Cinema

-Located in historic downtown Newark, on the former site of the Newark Bears Baseball Stadium, this drive-in movie theater hasn’t yet released its spring opening date, but last season, they played everything from cult classics to new releases and highlighting African American filmmakers, actors, and actresses.
+Located in historic downtown Newark, on the former site of the Newark Bears Baseball Stadium, this drive-in movie theater hasn’t yet released its spring opening date, but last season, they played everything from cult classics to new releases, as well as highlighted African American filmmakers, actors, and actresses.
 The showtimes are 9pm Friday through Sunday, but gates open at 7pm, and you can order from the mobile concessions app before the movie begins.
 The site can hold 350 cars.
 Tickets are $12 for adults, $8 for children 4-12, and free for children under 4.

 The Gateway Drive-In Theater

 Set up as a fundraiser for the Performing Arts Center of Suffolk County, this drive-in experience costs $35 per car, and there are showtimes on Fridays, Saturdays, and Sundays.
-Upcoming titles include Mean Girls, Risky Business, and Scream.
+Upcoming titles include ET, Moana, and Black Panther.
 Movies start at 8pm and all tickets must be purchased in advance.